Great Western Woodlands: Biodiversity

-More than 20% of Australia's flowering plant species and 30% of Australia's Eucalyptus species are found within the Great Western Woodlands – making it a highly significant bioregion at a national and international level.
-The understanding of the biological diversity of the Great Western Woodlands is still being expanded by ongoing scientific work.
+More than 20% of Australia's flowering plant species and 30% of Australia's eucalyptus species are found within the Great Western Woodlands, making it a highly significant bioregion at a national and international level.
+Understanding of the Great Western Woodlands' biodiversity is still expanding through ongoing scientific work.
 The Great Western Woodlands account for a significant component of the plant diversity found in the Australia's South West Global Biodiversity Hotspot.
-One of the main reasons why the Great Western Woodlands is biologically rich is its position within the path of significant physical and biotic gradients.
-It is located in the interzone between Australia's moist, cooler south-west corner and its desert interior.
+One of the main reasons why the Great Western Woodlands is biologically rich is its position within the path of significant environmental gradients.
+It is located in the "interzone" between Australia's moist, cooler south-west corner and its desert interior.
 This means the region has elements of both these climatic zones, but has also created conditions to allow for natural speciation to occur.

 Vegetation types

 The Great Western Woodlands region is a matrix of four broad vegetation types: woodlands, mallee, grasslands and sandplain shrublands.
 Woodlands are the most common type of habitat, covering more than 9000000 ha.
-Woodlands are defined as those treed habitats that contain less than 30% canopy cover (in contrast, "forests" are defined as having greater than 30% canopy cover).
+Woodlands are defined as treed habitats that contain less than 30% canopy cover (in contrast, "forests" are defined as having greater than 30% canopy cover).
 Woodlands therefore resemble forests with greater distances between the trees, and more open canopies.
 Likewise, the understorey in woodlands is often very spacious compared to that of forests.